eellak/gsoc2018-librecust/README.md

 Finally, after observing template details, we engineered addons that automate their creation taking into account their non-standard nature across different services.

 We started with the intention to build a LibreOffice extension providing an interface for template selection and filling.
-However, most public services already used such an interface, so we decided to build a different approach of document filling automation through AutoTexts.
+However, most public services already used such an interface, so we decided to implement a different approach of document filling automation through AutoTexts.

 A large part of the project and its composing functions is implemented (or inspired) by the following sources:
 - Andrew Davison work on documenting Java Libreoffice Programming Concepts on [Java LibreOffice Programming](http://fivedots.coe.psu.ac.th/~ad/jlop/#contents)